-Ameliorating waterlogging and salinisation of farming lands is an environmental management priority for the Commonwealth and States, and NSW pursues this in its role on the Murray-Darling Ministerial Council.
-The development of a State Wetlands Policy for NSW is achieving the integration, coordination and consultation required in developing land and water management on a catchment basis including policies of a range of State agencies.
+Ameliorating waterlogging and salinisation of farming lands is an environmental management priority for the Commonwealth and States, and NSW is pursuing this through a State funded SALTACTION initiative and through the Murray-Darling Basin Ministerial Council.
+For further information on salination see special article Salinity-An Old Environmental Problem in this Year Book.
+NSW is achieving the integration, coordination and consultation, required in developing land and water management on a catchment basis including policies of a range of State agencies.
 Floodplain management and flood irrigation programs are being continued.
+Policies addressing State Wetlands, State Rivers, and Groundwater are being prepared.
+Aspects of development such as intensive cattle feed lots are being promoted vigourously, while potential for water quality inputs are being closely monitored.